Daino666/Behavioral_Clonning_model_for_steering_Control/README.md

 ├── Behavioral_clonning_model_my_data.h5
 └── drive.py                                      # Script to run the trained model in the simulator README.md
-simulator-linux/                                  # This ths the simulator used for testing the model on Linux
+simulator-linux/                                  # This ths the simulator used for testing the model on Linux (If you do not have linux, refer to the repo link below Reference section)

 ```